pranays-74/movieott-dazn/README.md

 npm start

 API Endpoints

-GET /movies: List all movies in the lobby
+-GET /movies: List all movies in the lobby
-GET /movies?q=query: Search for a movie by title or genre POST /movies: Add a new movie to the lobby (requires "admin" role) PUT /movies/:id: Update an existing movie's information (requires "admin" role) DELETE /movies/:id: Delete a movie from the lobby (requires "admin" role)
+-GET /movies?q=query: Search for a movie by title or genre -POST /movies: Add a new movie to the lobby (requires "admin" role) -PUT /movies/:id: Update an existing movie's information (requires "admin" role) -DELETE /movies/:id: Delete a movie from the lobby (requires "admin" role)